php-fig/fig-standards/proposed/virtual-path-matching.md

 > Allows to use this algorithm for both autoloading (separator: "\") and
 > resource location (separator: "/").

+**Path**: A sequence of zero or more path segments, separated by slashes and starting with a slash. `/`, `/A`, `/A/` and `/A/B` are valid paths.

+**Virtual Path**: A path that does not necessarily exist on the file system.

+> E.g. a namespace (\Acme\Demo\Parser) or a URI path (/acme/demo-package/config)

-**Path Prefix**: A sequence of zero or more path segments, divided by separators.
-A path prefix MUST start with a separator character and MUST NOT end with a separator, unless the prefix consists of a single symbol only.
-Given the separator "/", then `/`, `/A` and `/A/B` are valid path prefixes.
+**Path Prefix**: A sequence of zero or more path segments at the beginning of a path, divided by separators.
+A path prefix MUST start and end with a separator character.
+Given the separator "/", then `/`, `/A/` and `/A/B/` are valid path prefixes.

+**Relative Path**: A sequence of one or more path segments, divided by separators and relative to a path prefix.
+A relative path MUST NOT start or end with a separator character.
+Given the separator "/", a path `/A/B/C/D` and a path prefix `/A/B/`, then `C/D` is the relative path.

-**Prefix Mapping**: A set of path prefixes, each of which is assigned to one or more existing directories on the local file system (the *base directories*).
+**Path Mapping**: A set of paths, each of which is assigned to one or more existing directories on the local file system (the *base directories*).
 The base directories MUST be provided either as absolute paths or as URIs with one of the following schemes: